JavaTestAutomation704/selenide_tasks_704/README.md

 ```

 ### How to run tests
-To execute all tests run suite 'Rozetka tests' functional_tests.xml
+To execute all tests run suite 'Rozetka tests' in functional_tests.xml file.
 File is located by the path:
 ```
 selenide_tasks_704/functional_tests.xml
 ```
 By default, number of running threads is 3.
-In order to change the number open functional_tests.xml and set new value to `thread-count`.
+In order to change the number open functional_tests.xml and change `thread-count` value.